shwzhao/cgat/README.md

                         Do not change transcript name to gene name.
 ```

-If there no matched names in id_mapping.txt, you can change the id_mapping.txt column or fasta sequence name to fit.
+If there is no matched names in `id_mapping.txt`, you can change the id_mapping.txt column or fasta sequence name to fit.
 ```
 zcat example/GCF_000002775.5_P.trichocarpa_v4.1_protein.faa.gz | grep ">" | head -3
 ## >NP_001391697.1 caffeoyl-CoA O-methyltransferase 1 [Populus trichocarpa]